DebalGhosh100/blocks/README.md

-# Blocks Executor - User Guide
+# Blocks - User Guide

 A powerful YAML-based workflow automation tool for executing sequential and parallel tasks with configuration management and SSH remote execution capabilities.